jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

 ![Architecture](architecture.png)

 An external application modifies *ietf-l2vpn* in CONF DS.
 L2VPN can be configured on nodes which are read from *l2vpn-provider-edge-topology*.

-When all changes are done, the external application calls RPC *commit-l2vpn*.
-The RPC reads *ietf-l2vpn* from CONF DS (the intended state) and from OPER DS (the actual state).
-Diff is created based on intended and actual state.
-This diff is configured inside network wide transaction on the necessary PE routers by using particular Network Element Plugins.
-If configuration of routers is successful then a new *ietf-l2vpn* is stored to OPER DS and RPC output is returned with status "complete".
-In case configuration on one of the devices fails, the rollback of the network wide transaction starts and if the rollback is successful then RPC output has status "commit-failed-rollback-complete", otherwise the status is "inconsistent".
-The architecture can be extended very easily because Network Element Plugin needs to implement only NEP SPI, rollback, and network element registration.
-IOS NEP from the picture is not yet implemented.
+- When all changes are done, the external application calls RPC *commit-l2vpn*.
+- The RPC reads *ietf-l2vpn* from CONF DS (the intended state) and from OPER DS (the actual state).
+- A diff is created based on intended and actual state.
+- This diff is configured inside network wide transaction on the necessary PE routers by using particular Network Element Plugins.
+- If configuration of routers is successful then a new *ietf-l2vpn* is stored to OPER DS and RPC output is returned with status "complete".
+- If configuration fails on one of the devices, the rollback of the network wide transaction starts and if the rollback is successful then RPC output has status "commit-failed-rollback-complete", otherwise the status is "inconsistent".
+- The architecture can be extended very easily because Network Element Plugin needs to implement only NEP SPI, rollback, and network element registration. -Note that IOS NEP from the image above is not yet implemented.

-As was mentioned, NEP registers network elements to L2VPN Provider.
+As stated earlier, NEP registers network elements to L2VPN Provider.
 L2VPN Provider stores network elements as nodes to abstract topology *l2vpn-provider-edge-topology* and this topology is a source of nodes which can be used for L2VPN configuration.

 #### API description
 The API is described using YANG modules.
-An external application can consume the API via RESTCONF, NETCONF, or JAVA.
-The L2VPN service module provides domain specific abstraction where the abstraction describes attributes of VPNs and sites instead of configuration of network elements.
-The FRINX ODL Distribution translates the abstraction to network element configuration.
+- An external application can consume the API via RESTCONF, NETCONF, or JAVA. - The L2VPN service module provides domain specific abstraction where the abstraction describes attributes of VPNs and sites instead of configuration of network elements.
+- The FRINX ODL Distribution translates the abstraction to network element configuration.

 ##### ietf-l2vpn@2017-08-02.yang
-The original YANG is from [RFC draft - YANG Data Model for MPLS-based L2VPN](https://tools.ietf.org/html/draft-ietf-bess-l2vpn-yang-05).
-This YANG module is modified due to compatibility with OpenDaylight and is extended with L2VPN Provider elements - see the modified YANG module [ietf-l2vpn@2017-08-02.yang](ietf-l2vpn@2017-08-02.yang)
+- The original YANG is from [RFC draft - YANG Data Model for MPLS-based L2VPN](https://tools.ietf.org/html/draft-ietf-bess-l2vpn-yang-05).
+- This YANG module is modified due to compatibility with OpenDaylight and is extended with L2VPN Provider elements - see the modified YANG module [ietf-l2vpn@2017-08-02.yang](ietf-l2vpn@2017-08-02.yang)

 The YANG module contains 2 root statements and one RPC: